 Tioga Pass isn't much of a destination in itself.
 It's just the highest point you pass between Yosemite Valley and eastern California.
-I'm not saying you shouldn't go there, just trying to set expectations.
 In fact, the drive across Tioga Pass is one of the most scenic in the Sierras.

 Tioga Pass is 9,941 feet above sea level.
 It's on the east side of Yosemite, six miles east of Tuolumne Meadows on CA Hwy 120.